ros-controls/roscon2022_workshop/README.md

 3. Write a hardware interface that uses a header-only library for the communication with *RRBot*:

    - check the file `controlko_hardware_interface/include/controlko_hardware_interface/dr_denis_rrbot_comms.hpp`
-   - use [Writing a new hardware interface manual](https://control.ros.org/master/doc/ros2_control/hardware_interface/doc/writing_new_hardware_interface.html) to implement the everyhting needed.
+   - use [Writing a new hardware interface manual](https://control.ros.org/master/doc/ros2_control/hardware_interface/doc/writing_new_hardware_interface.html) to implement the hardware interface
    - extend URDF file with to use hardware interface

 **TIPP**: `RosTeamWS` tool has some scripts that can help you to solve this task faster.
 Resources: